 Goodreads has some great lists for various age levels.
 For those who may be interested, here are a few lists from their 2018 choice awards, the only major book awards decided by readers.

-This link is to a page on Common Sense Media that addresses frequently asked questions regarding parent concerns with all aspects of our kids being online.
-Social media, screen time, cyberbullying, internet safety, cells phones, etc. Our teachers use Common Sense materials to teach our students about age-appropriate elements of being safe in and using digital media appropriately.
+This link is to a page on Common Sense Media that addresses frequently asked questions regarding parent concerns with all aspects of our kids being online—social media, screen time, cyberbullying, internet safety, cell phones, etc. Our teachers use Common Sense materials to teach our students age-appropriate elements of being safe and using digital media appropriately.